gnang/HypermatrixAlgebraPackage/README.md

 =======
 # Hypermatrix Algebra Package

-We provide here a sagemath implementation of the Bhattacharya-Mesner(BM) algebra and it's generalizations.
+We provide here a sagemath implementation of the Bhattacharya-Mesner(BM) algebra as well as the general BM algebra and it's dual.

-**UPDATE 2015-02-15** Major changes to the codebase, as reflected by the current post.

-The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to investigate structural and combinatorial properties of hypermatrices.
+The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate structural and combinatorial properties of the algebra of hypermatrices.

 # Installation

-A properly working install of [sage](http://sagemath.org/) is a prerequisite to using the hypermatrix package.
-Download the Hypermatrix sage file into your working directory.
-Load the hypermatrix package into a sage terminal session using the following command:
+A properly working install of [sage](http://sagemath.org/) is the only prerequisite to using the hypermatrix package.
+The hypermatrix algebra package has been tested on SageMath Version 6.8.
+To get started with SageMath, the authors of the hypermatrix algebra package highly recommend reading [Calcul mathématique avec Sage] (http://sagebook.gforge.inria.fr/)

+To use the hypermatrix algebra package, simply download the [hypermatrix algebra package sage file](https://github.com/gnang/HypermatrixAlgebraPackage/blob/master/Hypermatrix_Algebra_Package_code.sage) into your working directory and load the file into your SageMath [interactive shell](http://doc.sagemath.org/html/en/tutorial/interactive_shell.html) session using the command:

 ```python
 sage: %runfile("Hypermatrix_Algebra_Package_code.sage")